scikit-activeml/scikit-activeml/developer_guide__DRAFT.md

 ### Building the documentation

-> TODO: Build the user guide and the developer guide?
+> TODO: How to build the user guide and developer guide?

 ## Issue Tracking